svmiller/stevethemes/README.md

 for adjusting plots to taste for either the web or a printed manuscript.
 Its use heavily implies, but does not formally require, free fonts you can download from Google.
 In particular, it suggests heavy use of Titillium Web, Open Sans, Fira Sans, and Crimson Pro.
-The package has a function to help you download those fonts from Google as well.
+The package has simple forms of these fonts available for you to install on your computer, though you can easily download these fonts (and more) from Google as well.

 ## Installation